lamthuyvo/advanced-coding-cuny2016/README.md

 ## **Course Description**

-YThis three-credit course will introduce students to effective, data-driven interactive storytelling.
+This three-credit course will introduce students to effective, data-driven interactive storytelling.
 Students will learn how to effectively research and pitch stories; they will learn how to employ design and code to tell these stories; and they will learn how to produce, iterate and publish their projects.

 <table>
   <tr>